let's talk

 This kind of data will help you figure out the user journey more organically and intuitively.

-Consistency and familiarity is an important concept of UI design.
+Consistency and familiarity are important concepts of UI design.

 Users have become accustomed to accessing and interacting with websites in a certain way.